 FastAmp® Plant Direct PCR Kit has been tested with tissue from a wide variety of plant species, some of the results are included here.

 Direct PCR analysis from various 1.2mm punched leaf tissue and scratch tissue using FastAmp® Plant Direct PCR kit

 A. Sample handling

-A leaf punch (0.5 to 1.2 mm) can be obtained by placing the leaf puncher (Uni-Core punch by GE Healthcare, Product # WB100028, or any other commercial sources) in perpendicular position over the expanded leaf and rotating it.
-The tip of puncher need to place inside PCR tube and expunge to drop the sample.
+A leaf punch can be obtained by placing the leaf puncher (i.e. Uni-Core punch by GE Healthcare, Product # WB100028, or any other commercial sources) in perpendicular position over the expanded leaf and rotating it.
+The tip of puncher needs to placed inside the PCR tube and expunge to drop the sample.
 It is critical that plant tissue materials/leaf punch is completely inside the PCR solution in tube.
-It is very likely that leaf punch sticks to the side of PCR tube and sometimes does not go at the bottom of tube, therefore, use a 10 µl pipet tip to manually drive the leaf punch to the bottom of PCR tube.
+Occasionally, the leaf punch may stick to the side of PCR tube and therefore does not reach the bottom of tube.
+If this occurs, use a 10 µl pipet tip to manually drive the leaf punch to the bottom of PCR tube.
 This can be done right before capping the PCR tubes and starting the thermocycling program.
 For reusing the puncher, it is very important to clean the cutting edge properly with 70% ethanol to prevent cross-contamination between samples.

 Optimize the annealing temperatures for the target gene specific amplification by keeping annealing temperature at least 5 ºC below Tm values.
 Typically, use a 10–30 second annealing step.
 A temperature gradient can also be used to optimize the annealing temperature for each primer pair.

 The recommended extension temperature is 72°C. Extension times are generally 1 minute per kb for complex, genomic samples, but can be reduced to 30 seconds per kb for simple templates.
 When amplifying products >2 kb, it is often helpful to increase the extension time.